-There are several assessments required to determine of SDA funding should be allocated, such as Activities of Daily Living (ADL) assessment, General Living Skills or Functional Capacity assessment, Balance and Mobility assessment (as part of the Functional Capacity Assessment).
+There are several assessments required to determine if SDA funding should be allocated, such as the Activities of Daily Living (ADL) assessment, General Living Skills or Functional Capacity assessment, and Balance and Mobility assessment (as part of the Functional Capacity Assessment).

 The NDIS will use this information to decide whether SDA payments are a reasonable and necessary support for you.
 SDA funding may then be included at your next plan review.

 If the NDIS decides you are eligible for SDA payments, they will appear as a ‘Capital Support’ in your NDIS Plan.
 There will be information explaining the dwelling type, the SDA housing design category and the location funded in your plan.

 To receive funding for SDA, you not only need to show the NDIS that you require high-level support, you must emphasise that there are no other suitable options available and be prepared to back this up in your planning meeting.